poludmik/czech-bench/eval_results.md

 # Czech-Bench evaluation results

 This file presents the results obtained when evaluating selected LLMs using Czech-Bench.
-The included tables and figures, as well as the written commentaries are adopted from my recently submitted master's thesis, which will be linked below upon its publication.
+The included tables and figures, as well as the written commentaries are adopted from my recently submitted [master's thesis](#References).

 ## GPT-3.5 Turbo vs Claude 3 Haiku